DahlmannIT/personalUSP/documentation/readme.md

  * create a new `InputFilePattern`
  * create a new topic inside the connector
     * if your topic needs to be persisted into the database, add `_persist` at the end of the name

+For adding a new data source, you have to take the following steps.
+Initially you have to create a new connector (.csv) scheme.
+Afterwards a new `InputFilePattern` has to be created.
+Finally you need to create a new topic inside the connector.
+If your topic needs to be persisted into the database, add `_persist`at the end of the name.

+(???Beschreibungen jeweils hinzufügen???)

 ### 3.2 Make data persistable